Crime and Corruption Commission

 Electoral Legislation (Political Donations) Amendment Bill 2018

-This bill would have banned all for-profit corporations from making political donations in Queensland.
-It was a private member's bill from the Greens that failed at the second reading and did not become law.
+This bill would have banned all for-profit corporations from making political donations in Queensland, at both state and local government levels.
+It was a private member's bill introduced by the Greens, building on the Crime and Corruption Commission's Operation Belcarra investigation into the corrupting influence of political donations.
+The bill failed its second reading and did not become law.

 Crime and Corruption and Other Legislation Amendment Bill 2024